Skip to main content

 01What is inventory turnover and what does it tell you?

-Inventory turnover is how many times you sold through your average inventory during a period β€” usually a year.
-A turnover of 6 means you sold and replaced your average stock six times.
-It measures velocity: how quickly the cash you have tied up in inventory recycles back into sales.
-A higher ratio means less cash frozen in stock at any moment, while a low ratio signals overstocking or slow-moving products.
+Inventory turnover is how many times you sold through your average inventory.
+A turnover of 6 means you sold and replaced stock six times.
+It measures velocity — how quickly cash tied up in inventory recycles.
+High = less cash frozen in stock; low = overstocking or slow movers.

 02How do you calculate inventory turnover?